Members of The British Acupuncture Council, Association of Acupuncture Clinicians and The Hub of Paediatric Acupuncture.

 Acupuncture Training

-Licentiate in Acupuncture from the College of Integrated Chinese Medicine (CICM): a three and a half year degree from Kingston University learning an integrated approach of Traditional Chinese Medicine and Five Element Acupuncture.
+Licentiate in Acupuncture from the College of Integrated Chinese Medicine (CICM): a degree from Kingston University learning an integrated approach of Traditional Chinese Medicine and Five Element Acupuncture.
 Training includes the student and interim clinic at CICM as well as current private practice.
 Theoretical and practical training in various aspects of Chinese and Western Medicine is enhanced by ongoing Continual Practical Development (CPD) training and personal ongoing research and enquiry in both fields.

 Tui Na Training